Rethinking Almaty: more than a transit city

 Less favorable associations were also mentioned, such as Almaty’s traffic congestion and air pollution.

-The unsightly sides of the city
+The uglier sides of the city

 While the ATB spends millions annually to promote Almaty, the city still faces many unresolved issues, say local tourism operators who work closely with travelers.
 Addressing these issues is essential to ensure that tourists, once drawn to Almaty, will return and recommend the destination to others.

 «We have significant reputational problems with the services for tourists,» said Rustam Karayev, a public figure who frequently meets foreign tour groups. «It starts at the airport, where bathrooms are unclean, lines are very long — even in the new terminal — and when flights are delayed, airlines need to be pushed to provide food or accommodations.
 Taxis are a separate issue: drivers often deceive tourists.
 In stores and bazaars, there are no visible price tags, so tourists are frequently quoted double the usual rate.
-We inspected public restrooms — half were closed and half were unusable: no water here, a rusty faucet there, no toilet paper, and signs falling off.
+We inspected public restrooms — half were closed and half were unusable: no water here, a rusty faucet there, no toilet paper and signs falling off.
 Authorities must closely monitor these areas and enforce strict standards, as they directly impact our country’s reputation,» the expert noted.

-«These are things neither travel agencies nor the tourism department will tell you,» echoed several local tour guides, who preferred anonymity, noting, «I’ll be ‘pecked to death’ if my name is mentioned.» Ali, a certified guide and a member of the World Federation of Tourist Guide Associations (WFTGA), added that many foreign tour leaders have raised concerns about the quality and reliability of local transport services.
+«These are things neither travel agencies nor the tourism department will tell you,» echoed several local tour guides, who preferred anonymity, noting, «I’ll be ‘pecked to death’ if my name is mentioned.» Ali, a certified guide and member of the World Federation of Tourist Guide Associations (WFTGA), added that many foreign tour leaders have raised concerns about the quality and reliability of local transport services.

 «The buses carrying tourists are outdated and poorly maintained,» Ali said. «Visitors often complain they can’t hear the guide — the microphone is either broken or barely works, and transport companies refuse to fix it, citing busy schedules.
 Sometimes buses arrive with broken doors and no one monitors the drivers’ appearance.
 It’s not just missing a dress code; some show up in flip-flops or even barefoot.»

 Ali described driving safety as the most critical issue: «There’s no oversight of working hours, so drivers sometimes don’t rest and end up falling asleep on the road.
 I once had to pause a tour and talk to the driver to keep him awake all the way to the destination.
-Drivers are constantly on their phones while driving, leading to risky maneuvers and sometimes accidents.» He recounted a tragic incident near Lake Qaindy last year when a tour bus, while overtaking off-road, collided head-on with another vehicle.
+Drivers are constantly on their phones while driving, leading to risky maneuvers and occasional accidents.» He recounted a tragic incident near Lake Qaindy last year when a tour bus, while driving off-road, collided head-on with another vehicle.
 One tourist was killed, dozens were injured and some required surgery.

 Madiya, a guide with ten years of experience, highlighted the issue of «random» individuals entering the tourism field solely for profit, with little regard for Kazakhstan’s reputation. «There’s no regulation requiring guides to be licensed or certified in knowledge about the country or tourist safety basics.
 Certification systems here are voluntary, so tour groups, particularly from China, often bring their own guides, and some guides from Kyrgyzstan conduct tours here.
 There’s no telling what information they’re sharing about Kazakhstan.
 In mountain tourism especially, many individuals lack essential safety skills or basic first-aid knowledge,» Madiya added.